 Recommended Solution: Participants should not count tobacco use that is for spiritual or ceremonial purposes.
-Reiterate that questionnaires are anonymous and that no illegal behavior will be recorded with an individual's name or reported to a health care provider, law enforcement, or anyone else.
+Reiterate that questionnaires are anonymous, and no illegal behavior will be recorded with an individual's name or reported to a health care provider, law enforcement, or anyone else.

-25. Over the past 30 days, how many days, if any, did you use electronic vapor products?
+24. Over the past 30 days, how many days, if any, did you use electronic vapor products?
 By electronic vapor products we mean Vapes, vaporizers, vape pens, hookah pens, electronic cigarettes (e-cigarettes or e-cigs), e-pipes or electronic nicotine delivery systems (ENDS).
-Some brand examples include JUUL, NJOY, Blu, Vuse, MarkTen, Logic, vpin Plus, dGo, and Halo.